-Prior to Orientation, students who have been admitted will receive a letter, parking instructions, a campus map, an immunization verification form, and general instructions regarding Orientation.
-At Orientation, students will meet the IAA faculty and staff, review policies and procedures, and set up email accounts.

-During Orientation, students will meet with their advisors and register for classes.
+Prior to Orientation, students who have been admitted will receive a email with general Orientation preparation instructions, including information regarding setting up their UMD accounts, taking the math placement test, and completing immunization forms.
+At Orientation, students will meet the IAA faculty and staff, review policies and procedures, meet with their advisors and register for classes.